mxProject/DataGenerator/mxProject.Devs.DataGenerator/Readme.md

 |[JoinDbQuery](documents/JoinDbQuery.md)|Takes the generated data record as an argument and returns the value corresponding to the value of the key field from the data reader.|

-### フィールド順の設定
+### Field Order Settings

-* Use SetOrderedFieldNames method or SetFieldNameComparison method to specify the order of the fields.
+* Use the SetOrderedFieldNames method or SetFieldNameComparison method to specify the order of the fields.

-* When using SetOrderedFieldNames method, specify the sorted field names.
+* When using the SetOrderedFieldNames method, specify the sorted field names.
 Fields that are not specified are placed behind and the order of the fields is undefined.

 ```c#
 // Creates a builder.